 Professional security audits of Drupal sites have generally found that the vast majority of security holes (90% or more) are present in the custom theme or modules written by that site's developers.
 That code did not get the same public scrutiny that all code on drupal.org receives.

-In addition, problems at the server level (such as using insecure protocols like FTP) are more likely to be the means of a successful attack than a vulnerability in Drupal - especially Drupal core.
+In addition, problems at the server level (such as using insecure protocols like FTP) are more likely to be the means of a successful attack than a vulnerability in Drupal, especially in Drupal core.

 For information on how to manage security in Drupal, see the Securing Your Site section of the Drupal Administration Guide.